08Karthi08/ReceiptStash_HCI584/README.md

 Tesseract OCR: [Tesseract OCR GitHub](https://github.com/tesseract-ocr/tesseract)

 # Bugs

-1. The tip part needed to be scanned properly.
-When I tried different receipts, some parts with the light font or text next to a logo/visuals needed to be fixed. -fixed
-2. Vendor name is printed differently on different receipts.
+1. Vendor name is printed differently on different receipts.
 Most of them use their logo.
-It's difficult to extract from the receipts.
+It's difficult to extract from the receipts.- fixed issue